-It is also likely that Colorado butterfly plant trends are affected by flooding events.
-We have no data on species' response to flooding, but it is possible that seedlings do not survive and vegetative plants might not bolt under prolonged inundation.
 Flooding might be a recurring event on Crow Creek but the other two creeks do not ordinarily flood.
 This might explain the fluke of species' trends on Diamond Creek and Unnamed Creek being completely out of synchrony in 2003.
-That year, a low-head dam was removed on Diamond Creek directly upstream (west of WAFB) for replacement.
-As a result, occupied habitat was flooded and saturated over large areas of Diamond Creek, but no other creeks, during the growing season.
-We recommend acquiring the history of low-head dam construction and replacement on Diamond Creek.
-This is all the more appropriate because Colorado butterfly plant surveys were conducted on both sides of the Round Top Road in 2015, finding it west of the road for the first time, extending the boundaries of the WAFB population onto both sides of the right-of-way.
-Another major population of Colorado butterfly plant lies farther upstream on Diamond Creek, separated by the low-head dam.
-Information on dam history and on trends of the upstream Diamond Creek population would provide context and watershed perspective for the WAFB population.
+That year, a low-head dam was removed on Diamond Creek directly upstream (west of WAFB) for replacement during late summer of a drought year.
+As a result, occupied habitat was flooded and saturated over large areas of Diamond Creek, but no other creeks were flooded during that growing season.
+Any prospects for watershed management coordination between WAFB and upstream interests on Crow and Diamond Creek might be appropriately incorporated into the WAFB Integrated Natural Resource Management Plan (INRMP) process and components.

-The 2015 population numbers were low but the lowest numbers over the 28-year were associated with a flea beetle outbreak.
-It is not known whether drought or its culmination had influence on the flea beetle outbreak, whether by direct or indirect means (i.e., dryness vs. growing season length).
-It is noteworthy that severe flea beetle outbreak was reported in 2014 and in 2015 at Soapstone Prairie (Crystal Strouse, pers. commun. to Heidel) even though flea beetles numbers were low on WAFB during these same years.
+Flea beetle outbreak has only happened once during the monitoring period (Heidel et al. 2014) and it remains to be determined whether it could happen with increased frequency, and if so, whether or not it can deplete the COBP seed bank.
+It is noteworthy that severe flea beetle outbreak was reported in 2014 and in 2015 at Soapstone Prairie (Crystal Strouse, pers. commun. to Heidel) even though flea beetles numbers were very low on WAFB during these same years.
 Back in 2007, flea beetle outbreak was reported across the species' distribution.
 There has been speculation about the conditions leading up to flea beetle outbreak (e.g., Heidel and Tuthill 2015, Heidel et al. 2011).
-Soapstone Prairie is about 1000 ft lower elevation so is apt to have warmer, drier conditions than
+Soapstone Prairie is about 1000 ft lower elevation so is apt to have warmer, drier conditions than WAFB.

-WAFB.
 The contrasting pair of sites may shed light on the environmental conditions and effects associated with flea beetle life history and outbreak.